List of Jimmy Neutron characters: Roxy

+Twonkie

-The Twonkies (vocal effects provided by Frank Welker) species of small, puff ball-like aliens.
+The Twonkies (vocal effects provided by Frank Welker) species of small, puffball-like aliens.
 One is found on a comet, and it multiplies once Jimmy brings it back to Earth.
 Its offspring are kept as pets by the people of Retroville until their dark secret is discovered: they turn into vicious monsters every time they hear music.
 Sheen's terrible singing voice, however, lulls them to sleep.
 The Twonkies can combine themselves into a large eight-foot tall seemingly invincible monster that can only be subdued by Sheen's bad singing.
 Jimmy manages to capture most of the Twonkies, and sends the merged beast back to its comet; but he forgets Sheen's, which escapes and reproduces asexually.
 As a recurring gag, the Twonkie's offspring are seen throughout the show but unnoticed by the characters, such as in a student's locker, in a chair at Jet Fusion's wedding, and behind Carl after he is prosecuted.

+Meldar Prime

-Meldar Prime (speaking voice by Tim Allen and singing voice provided by Jess Harnell) is the host of the TV show Intergalactic Showdown that appears in "Win, Lose, and Kaboom"!
+Meldar Prime (voiced by Tim Allen, singing voice provided by Jess Harnell) is the host of the TV show Intergalactic Showdown that appears in "Win, Lose, and Kaboom!"

+Baby Eddie Neutron

 Edward "Eddie" Neutron (voiced by Mark DeCarlo) is Jimmy's infant evil genius cousin and the son of Kari and Newt, whom looks identical to Granny Neutron as an infant.
 Eddie believes that he is much smarter than Jimmy.
-He planted bombs inside gifts and a cake during a Neutron family reunion and birthday party in an attempt to kill the family and inherit their money, making sure that Jimmy would be blamed for a crime that Jimmy has not committed.
+He planted bombs inside gifts and a cake during a Neutron family reunion and birthday party in an attempt to kill the family and inherit their money, making sure that Jimmy would be blamed for a crime that he had not committed.
 His plan was foiled and his motive was exposed leading to Eddie being taken away by his mother to be dealt with.
-Eddie appears in "Clash of the Cousins" and "The League of Villains".
+Eddie appears in "Clash of the Cousins".

+In "The League of Villains", Eddie is among the villains gathered by Goobot V to assist in his revenge on Jimmy Neutron.
+He was uncomfortable being paired up with Grandma Taters in a plot to take out Goddard.

+Grandma Taters

-Grandma Taters (voiced by Edie McClurg) is a sweet-seeming old lady who is actually a hostile alien.
+Grandma Taters (voiced by Edie McClurg) is a sweet-seeming old lady who is actually a hostile human-shaped alien.
 Through a television series starring herself, she tried to hypnotize the citizens of Retroville into behaving as cheerful zombies.
-Featured in "One of Us" and "The League of Villains".
+Featured in "One of Us".

+In "The League of Villains", Grandma Taters is among the villains gathered by King Goobot V. When Eddie voices his disdain of being paired up with Grandma Taters, she quotes "I could just eat you up".
+Then she says in a different voice "And maybe I will" which frightens Eddie.